Nationals vs. Braves Player Props Betting Odds

-Player props are available for Ronald Acuna Jr. and Lane Thomas, among others, when the Atlanta Braves host the Washington Nationals at Truist Park on Saturday at 4:10 PM ET.
+Ronald Acuna Jr. and Lane Thomas are two of the players with prop bets on the table when the Atlanta Braves and the Washington Nationals square off at Truist Park on Sunday (at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!